 4. Update content as performance decreases

 If you’ve noticed that traffic performance is declining, try giving the piece a little extra love.
-Update images, intro copy, links, make it shine again.
+Update images, intro copy, links and make it shine again.
 And then, don’t forget to update the date.

-From my experience, the traffic bumps received from updating content has a lot to do with how much the topic actually needs refreshing, the quality/amount of adjusted copy and whether or not the date on the post is updated and re-fed to the XML sitemaps.
+From my experience, the traffic bumps received from updating content has a lot to do with how much the topic actually needs refreshing, the quality and amount of adjusted copy and whether or not the date on the post is updated and re-fed to the XML sitemaps.

 For us, this is a solid and proven strategy.
 Not every single refresh sees a giant traffic bump, but in total we’ve seen huge benefits from keeping our content updated and maintained.
 Plus, it’s just better for the user.
 As with anything, test first to see how the changes impact the traffic and rankings.
 Google is getting better and faster at determining the best result to the user’s search query so make sure your refreshing efforts actually improve the content.

-If you have any questions or what to write for BlogHer U, you can reach me at firstname.lastname@example.org.
+If you have any questions or want to write for BlogHer U, you can reach me at firstname.lastname@example.org.